 However, as impressive as the iMac Pro was when it launched back in 2017, since its arrival the standard iMac has become even more powerful - closing the gap between the standard and pro machines.

-On that basis, is there any need for the iMac Pro?
+On that basis, is there even any need for the iMac Pro?
 We think there is.
 The iMac Pro caters for a group of people who need the ultimate machine, but don't need the Mac Pro.

-In a note to investors at the beginning of March 2020, analyst Ming-Chi Kuo said in an investor note that he expects Apple to release an updated version of the iMac Pro in Q4 2020.
+In a note to investors at the beginning of March 2020, analyst Ming-Chi Kuo said in an investor note that he expected Apple to release an updated version of the iMac Pro in Q4 2020.

-iMac Pro 2 Price
+iMac Pro 2: Price

-The iMac Pro price currently starts at £4,899/$4,999.
+The iMac Pro price currently starts at £4,999/$4,999.

 And the price comparisons don't stop there.
 The entry-level Mac Pro, starts at £5,499/$5,999.
 Apple may choose to further differentiate the prices of these three Macs by dropping the iMac Pro price slightly, but it is unlikely.